The Monster Tour (Eminem and Rihanna): Background

 Eminem and Rihanna first collaborated in 2010 with "Love the Way You Lie".
 Since then they have released three more collaborations: "Love the Way You Lie (Part II)" (2010), "Numb" (2012), and "The Monster" (2013).

 In February 2014, it was announced that they would embark on a mini-tour.
 On March 19, 2014, it was confirmed that it would be called The Monster Tour and three dates were announced.
 Tickets went on sale to the general public on March 28, 2014.
 On March 21, 2014, three further dates were added to the tour due to popular demand.

 Commercial performance

-The Monster Tour was the one of the highest-grossing tours of 2014 in North America, with a gross of $36 million in only six shows.
+The Monster Tour was one of the highest-grossing tours of 2014 in North America, with a gross of $36 million in only six shows.
 A total of 581,276 people attended (including outside the stadiums).

-The two shows at MetLife Stadium in New Jersey grossed $12.4 million with 101, 941 people attending each concert.
+The two shows at MetLife Stadium in New Jersey grossed $12.4 million with 101,941 people attending each concert.
 It was the sixth highest-grossing box office of the year in North America, only behind Billy Joel, George Strait, One Direction and Garth Brooks.